 - No irresponsible or dangerous driving or activity is permitted in the parking area.

 - Management reserves the right to eject person(s) from the parking area and to tow vehicles as necessary

 - No box truck or semi-truck parking is available.

 - Pets or animals of any kind are not allowed at the festival, on the castle grounds, or within parking areas, and are never to be left in parked vehicles.

 - Approved Service animals for Festival patrons and guests are an exception and welcome within most most areas of the Festival.
-Service animals are not permitted at the Birds of Prey Show and Exhibit nor at any animal act or on animal-powered ride, or Castle tour bus.
+Service animals are not permitted at the Birds of Prey Show and Exhibit nor at any animal act or on any ride.
 For Castle tour transportation, see the Castle tour attendant for special instructions.

 - Owners must bring their own plastic bags for cleaning and disposing of Service Animal waste.
 Please dispose of waste in our trash receptacles.